bhavik-knight/5560-MRI-Project/WALKTHROUGH.md

    - Proves buffer usage

 4. **Summary** (`*_summary.csv`)
-   - Single row with all KPIs
+   - Single row with all KPIs, including separate 3T and 1.5T scan counts.
-   - Used for scenario comparison
+   - Used for scenario comparison and capacity analysis.

 ### Key Metrics